-Other Relationships with Sub-Managers and Funds.
-Some Sub-Managers and Funds on the Approved List or Focus List may have business relationships with us or our affiliates.
-For example, a Sub-Manager or Fund may use MS&Co. or an affiliate as its broker or may be an investment banking client of MS&Co. or an affiliate.
-CG IAR does not consider the existence nor lack of a business relationship in determining whether to include or maintain a Sub-Manager or Fund on the Approved List or Focus List.
+Other Relationships with Managers

+Some managers approved for use in programs in this ADV Brochure may have business relationships with us or our affiliates.
+For example, a manager may use MS&Co. or an affiliate as its broker or may be an investment banking client of MS&Co. or an affiliate.
+We do not consider the existence or lack of a business relationship in determining whether to approve or maintain a manager.

-Calculating Sub-Managers' and Funds' Performance
+Calculating Portfolio Managers' Performance

-Sub-Managers' Performance.
-In the Select UMA program, we generally present 10 years of a Sub-Manager's performance history in reports available to clients.
-For periods before MSSB merged its SB channel and MS Channel (in 2012), this performance history is based on the Sub-Manager's performance in either the MS Channel Fiduciary Services program or the SB Channel Fiduciary Services program.
-We calculate this performance using both asset-weighted and equal-weighted monthly performance returns for the investment manager composite data.
+In the Fiduciary Services program, we generally present 10 years of a portfolio manager's performance history in reports available to clients.
+For periods before MSSB merged its SB Channel and MS Channel, this performance history is based on the manager's performance in either the MS Channel Fiduciary Services program or the SB Channel Fiduciary Services program.
+We calculate this performance using both asset-weighted and equal-weighted monthly performance returns for the manager composite data.